7-Eleven: Malaysia

 Malaysian 7-Eleven stores are owned by 7-Eleven Malaysia Sdn.
-Bhd., which operates 2,225 stores nationwide.
-7-Eleven in Malaysia was incorporated on June 4, 1984, by the Antah holding, The first 7-Eleven store was opened in October 1984, in Jalan Bukit Bintang, Kuala Lumpur.
+Bhd., which operates 3,225 stores nationwide.
+7-Eleven in Malaysia was incorporated on June 4, 1984, as a joint veture of Jardine Matheson, Innovest and Antah Holdings group.
+The first 7-Eleven store was opened in October 1984, in Jalan Bukit Bintang, Kuala Lumpur.

+Its 2,000th outlet at Jalan Klang Lama opened in July 2016.

 Philippines

 In the Philippines, 7-Eleven was run by the Philippine Seven Corporation (PSC).
 Its first store, located at the corner of EDSA and Kamias Road in Quezon City, opened on February 29, 1984.

+On July 28, 1988, PSC transferred the Philippine area license to operate 7-Eleven stores to its affiliate, Phil-Seven Properties Corporation (“PSPC”), together with some of its store properties.
+In exchange thereof, PSC received 47% of PSPC stock as payment.

 On May 2, 1996, the stockholders of both PSC and PSPC approved the merger of the two companies to advance PSC group's expansion.
 On October 30, 1996, Securities and Exchange Commission approved the merger and PSPC was then absorbed by PSC as the surviving entity.
 In 2000, President Chain Store Corporation (PCSC) of Taiwan, also a licensee of 7-Eleven, purchased the majority shares of PSC and thus formed a strategic alliance for the convenience store industry within the area.

 In February 2009, 7-Eleven has signed a non-exclusive contract with Chevron Philippines to open its stores in selected Caltex gas stations nationwide.

 In 2012, they opened their first store outside of Luzon in Cebu City, which soon expanded to the other parts of Cebu as well as its neighboring provinces.
-It was followed with the branch openings in Bacolod City in 2013, Iloilo City in 2014, Davao City in 2015, and Cagayan de Oro in 2016.
+It was followed with the branch openings in Bacolod City in 2013, Iloilo City in 2014, Davao City and Cagayan de Oro in 2015.
 The number of stores eventually spread from these major cities to smaller towns and provinces near them.

 In February 2020, 7-Eleven and GCash, the mobile wallet of Alipay and Globe, have teamed up for the introduction of a new payment option for physical purchases: scan-to-pay (STP) via a barcode feature in the GCash app.
 This enables the customers to generate their unique barcodes through the GCash app and allow the cashier to scan their barcodes to complete the transaction.